tarunbatra/tarunbatra.github.io/source/about/index.md

 * Been part of a research team aiming for a moonshot, literally.
 A nano-satellite to reach and orbit moon.

-* Presented a paper on [Addressing Security and Privacy Concerns on the Internet using HTTPS and TOR](http://slides.com/tarunbatra/onion_routing).
+* Presented my research on [Addressing Security and Privacy Concerns on the Internet using HTTPS and TOR](http://slides.com/tarunbatra/onion_routing).

 ## Contact